Scales-Nature-Park/start-native-app/server/README.md

 # START App Server
-A node.js server connected to a mongo database for the START Project apps.
+A node.js server connected to a mongo database for the START Project apps.2

 ## Pre-requisites
 - Download node.js and npm.